Provence Scooter Tour Write a review

 Spend the morning scooting amongst the vineyards and villages of the Côtes du Rhône’s most prestigious appellations.
 Mid-morning café stop in Gigondas before continuing up to La Suzette for expansive views.
-A winding descent brings you to the imposing mass of the Chateau Le Barroux, a 12th century fortress.
+A winding descent brings you to the imposing mass of the Chateau Le Barroux, a 12th-century fortress.
 Stop for a quick visit of this impressive site, whose walls have withstood assaults over the centuries, most recently in WWII.
 After lunch, scoot through the quaint villages of Caromb and St. Peirre de Vassols en route to the walled village of Mazan.
-Our hotel is a renovated château that was built in 1720 in Regency style and was once the residence of the Marquis de Sade.
+Our hotel is a renovated château (or similar) that was built in 1720 in Regency style and was once the residence of the Marquis de Sade.
 It was completely renovated in 2001 and turned into a charming hotel on the edge of the village of Mazan.
 Enjoy the gardens and pool before an apéritif and dinner.
 We stay at Chateau de Mazan.
 Overnight Mazan.
 Hotel, breakfast and dinner included.

 We provide a 40-minute shuttle to the Avignon TGV station this morning, timed to correspond with high-speed trains to Paris.
 Many choose to stay on in Avignon for a couple of days to visit the UNESCO World Heritage Papal Palace and to enjoy a sojourn to the nearby village of Châteauneuf du Pape, or head southwest to St. Rémy de Provence, where Vincent Van Gogh spent the penultimate year of his life and did many of his famous paintings.
 Breakfast and one group transfer included.